 If you are at risk of bedsores, the district nurse may arrange special equipment such as pressure cushions.
 Or you may be able to have a hospital style bed with a pressure relieving mattress.
 These can help prevent bedsores developing.
 If your skin is wet or inflamed, the nurse may offer you a cream to help prevent bedsores.

 Signs of a bedsore include red or discoloured skin that doesn’t turn white if pressed.
 If you notice this, tell your nurse so that they can check it.

 If you develop a bedsore, your nurse should check it regularly.
 You should be given a pressure relieving mattress, and your doctor or nurse will discuss any other treatments with you.

 If you are worried about getting a bedsore, have any sore areas of skin, or want to know more about how to prevent bedsores, speak to your nurse.
-Marie Curie and NHS Choices have more information about bed sores.
+Marie Curie and the NHS website have more information about bed sores.

 “Mum had bedsores on her shoulder blades, knees, heels and elbows which needed daily management by the District Nurses.”

 Review date March 2020